OUR STORY

 About KaytLynn

 Hey y'all!
 I'm KaytLynn, the owner, founder, and businesswoman behind all things Farm Fierce!
 I started showing lambs in the fall of 2018 and ended my show career in the fall of 2024, at the North American International Livestock Expo in Louisville, Kentucky!
-While I got a late start into the livestock showing industry, I quickly found my home in my highschool FFA chapter, where my passion for the agriculture industry began.
+While I got a late start into the livestock showing industry, I quickly found my home in my high school FFA chapter, where my passion for the agriculture industry began.

 Hobbies